You are here

 Notification of a new proprietary ingredient

-Further information is available in the Australian Regulatory Guidelines for Complementary Medicines (ARGCM) Part C for listed medicines or Australian Regulatory Guidelines for Over the Counter Medicines (ARGOM), Appendix 4, for listed sunscreens.
+For information about how to include ingredients in the Determination, see Applications for new substances in listed medicines or Australian Regulatory Guidelines for Over the Counter Medicines (ARGOM), Appendix 4, for listed sunscreens.

 - Colourings used in medicines for topical and oral use

 - Substances that must be declared on medicine labels as specified in Schedule 1 of the labelling Orders:

 - Restricted ingredients used in listed medicines Regulation 11 of the Therapeutic Goods Regulations 1990